arlonproj/arlon/docs/clustertemplate.md

-# Next-gen Cluster Provisioning using Base Clusters
+# Next-gen Cluster Provisioning using cluster template

 This proposal describes a new way of provisioning workload clusters in Arlon.
-The most significant change is the *Base Cluster* construct, which replaces the current ClusterSpec.
+The most significant change is the *Cluster Template* construct, which replaces the current ClusterSpec.
-To distinguish them from current generation clusters, the ones deployed from a base cluster are called next-gen clusters.
+To distinguish them from current generation clusters, the ones deployed from a cluster template are called next-gen clusters.

 ## Goals